 Since Maharashtra RERA has some of the most active real estate markets under its jurisdiction, like the Mumbai Metropolitan Region (MMR) and Pune, the quantum of investment in these markets is much more, as compared to other cities, which affects the life of homebuyers, as well as investors.

-MahaRERA has an official website which is very user-friendly- https://maharerait.mahaonline.gov.in/.
+MahaRERA has an official website that is very user-friendly- https://maharerait.mahaonline.gov.in/.
 The website provides information on projects which have been registered with the MahaRERA.
 It facilitates homebuyers and property investors to be better informed.
 The website provides information on projects such as expected date of possession, the credibility of brokers, etc; in fact, borrowers/home buyers can now know when the project is going to be completed and they can decide when they should apply for a home loan too.

 An individual can view projects online to know the current status of their project.
 The authority uploads all the registered projects across the State on an online map so that any prospective buyers may view the projects under construction, scrutinize the amenities before visiting the site.
 Here you also get to view the details of the projects and the various permissions granted along with complaints registered and resolved.